larrybotha/eggheadio-get-started-with-postgresql/README.md

 # connect to the psql instance
 $ docker-compose exec sql_fundamentals psql -U postgres
 ```

+If you're looking for a PostgreSQL client, [SQL Pro](https://macpostgresclient.com/)
+may be useful.

 ## 1. Create a Postgres Table